CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ```

-To create a proper Fastlane's plugin out of the Ruby program could be easily done by following this [documentation](https://docs.fastlane.tools/plugins/create-plugin/).
+Creating a proper Fastlane's plugin out of the Ruby program could be easily done by following this [documentation](https://docs.fastlane.tools/plugins/create-plugin/).

 Fastlane gives the ultimate home for the whole project automation which will prevent script duplications and help with organising and finding necessary actions.
 To check what is available already in the house of automation, Fastlane can be executed out of the command line and it will give you the option to choose from the publicly available `lanes` that are already implemented.

-Furthermore, we will need a central place where we can execute those scripts to free the developers resources.
+Furthermore, we will need a central place where we can execute those scripts to free the developers' resources.
 There are many different CI/CD providers that offers pretty much the same solution with very similar setups and problems.

 ## Continuous Integration (CI)

 To grow a codebase that scales fast, it is crucial to maintain and ensure its quality.
-In order to achieve that developers are writing following tests and checks that are then executed by CI pipeline before the merge can proceed;
+In order to achieve that developers are writing the following tests and checks that are then executed by the CI pipeline before the merge can proceed;

   - *Unit tests*, ensure that the logic of the code remained the same
   - *UI tests*, ensure that the UI looks the same after the change
   - *Integration tests*, ensure that the app as a whole has all the libraries, launches fine, does not crash on start or at some parts
   - *Acceptance tests*, ensure that the business level remains the same, meaning, the app provides the business defined value and even though the app might have some minor issues the business value is maintained
-  - *Others*, there might be other kind of tests implemented within the tests, like for example test that all languages have 100% translations strings, latest app documents are attached, offline database is updated and so on
+  - *Others*, there might be other kinds of tests implemented within the tests, like for example test that all languages have 100% translations strings, latest app documents are attached, an offline database is updated and so on

 ![CI Pipeline Success Example](assets/CI-pipeline.png)